hybridgroup/taskmapper/README.md

 Meaning you could also find a project by description or any other property, like this:
     project = unfuddle.project.find :description => "Testproject's description"

-Let's createa a ticket with our project instance, unfuddle requires these three properties in order to create a ticket:
+Let's create a ticket with our project instance, unfuddle requires these three properties in order to create a ticket:
     project.ticket.create(:priority => 3, :summary => "Test", :description => "Hello World")

 Let's play with tickets.
 First we go ahead and grab ticket 22: